MarteXcoin-documentation/Documentation/mining/index.rst

 - 4 GB of free storage (The more the blockchain grows, the more storage is needed).
 - A good internet connection (The more transactions are made, the more connection is needed).

-The result is a currency which is more secure against brute force attacks on the MarteX blockchain.

-The profitability of mining is determined by the current network difficulty and the costs of your hardware and electricity.
+The profitability of mining is determined by the current network difficulty, the costs of your hardware, electricity, how many coin do you have, how many time you  is running your wallet.
 The following link provide up to date information:
 `GetDIfiiculty <https://be.martexcoin.org/api/getdifficulty>`_